chriswayg/tor-server/README.md

 `docker cp tor-server_relay_1:/etc/torrc/torrc.default ./`

-For more detailed customisation copy `./torrc` to the host and configure the desired settings:
+For more detailed customisation copy `torrc` to the host and configure the desired settings:
 ```
-### /etc/torrc ###

-# Server's public IP Address (usually automatic)
-#Address 10.10.10.10

 # Port to advertise for incoming Tor connections.
 # common ports are 9001, 443
 ORPort 9001

-# Mirror directory information for others (optional)
-# common ports are 9030, 80
-#DirPort 9030
+#ORPort [IPv6-address]:9001

-# Run as a relay only (not as an exit node)
+# Run as a relay only (change policy to enable exit node)
 ExitPolicy reject *:*         # no exits allowed

-# Set limits
-#RelayBandwidthRate 1024 KB   # Throttle traffic to
-#RelayBandwidthBurst 2048 KB  # But allow bursts up to
-#MaxMemInQueues 512 MB        # Limit Memory usage to

-# Run Tor as obfuscated bridge
-#ServerTransportPlugin obfs4 exec /usr/bin/obfs4proxy
-#ServerTransportListenAddr obfs4  0.0.0.0:54444
-#ExtORPort auto
-#BridgeRelay 1
+ExitPolicy reject6 *:*

 # Run Tor only as a server (no local applications)
 SocksPort 0
+ControlSocket 0

 # Run Tor as a regular user (do not change this)
 User debian-tor